skymsg/note/software_engineering/solid_principle.md

 * Extend functionality by adding new code instead of changing existing code.
 * Separate the different behaviors, so the system can easily be extended, but never broken.
 ## Liskov Substitution Principle
-* Let F(x) be a property provable about objects x of Type T. Then F(y) should be true for objects y of Type S where S is subtype of T.
 * Any derived class should be able to substitute its parent class without the consumer knowing about it.
 ## Interface Segregation Principle